 Docker swarm and kubernetes are the most widespread container orchestrators for running micro services spanned on different nodes of a cluster.
 They provide high availability, scalability, security and easy management to complex software architectures.

-The goal is reached from docker swarm using the stack concept that is a set of docker services related together; in kubernetes by different types of objects like Deployment, Replication Controller, Stateful Set and Services that extend the meaning of containers and are created by restful api sent to Api Gateway that is the core of the cluster.
+The goal is reached from docker swarm using the stack concept that is a set of docker services related together; in kubernetes by different types of objects like Deployment, Replication Controller, Stateful Set and Services, that extend the meaning of containers, and that lead the controllers and the scheduler to run containers in the node of the cluster providing them all the network and storage resources.

 The focus is now about the volumes in Swarm and kubernetrs.